Memorandum On Safety

 SAFETY HARNESS AND LIFEJACKET

 Any crewmember wearing a foul-weather suit while taking part in an offshore race shall also wear a harness and lifejacket when the wind speed is above 25 knots.
-It is a mandatory requirement for RORC and EAORA races that owners and crew should wear a harness and life jacket as a regular practice and in particular when reefed, at night, in poor visibility or when alone on deck.
-(See World Sailing Offshore Special Regulations Category 3 with Category 2 liferaft checklist).
+It is a mandatory requirement for RORC and EAORA races that owners and crew should wear a harness and life jacket as a regular practice and specially when reefed, at night, in poor visibility or when alone on deck.
+(See Offshore Sailing Regulations Category 3 with Category 2 liferaft checklist).

 MAN OVERBOARD AND SAFETY EQUIPMENT